aswinks123/Kubernetes-Certification-Handson/6-Configuration_Management/readme.md

-## Important Learning about config map
+## Important Learning about configMap

 ### Create from literal